Speaker of the Parliament of Singapore: Role

-The role of the Speaker in Singapore is similar to that in most Commonwealth legislatures.
-The Speaker presides over the sittings of Parliament, and enforces the rules prescribed in its Standing Orders for the orderly conduct of parliamentary business.
-In carrying out their duties, the Speaker must remain impartial and fair to all MPs.
+The role of the speaker in Singapore is similar to that in most Commonwealth legislatures.
+They preside over the sittings of Parliament, and enforces the rules prescribed in its Standing Orders for the orderly conduct of parliamentary business.
+In carrying out their duties, the speaker must remain impartial and fair to all MPs.

-The Speaker regulates and enforces the rules of debate.
+The speaker regulates and enforces the rules of debate.
 They decide who has the right to speak, and put the question for Parliament to debate on and vote.
-The Speaker does not take part in the debates, but can abstain or vote for or against a motion if they have a vote, as an elected MP.
+The speaker does not take part in debates, but, being an elected MP, can abstain from or vote on a motion if they have a vote.

-As the guardian of parliamentary privileges, MPs look to the Speaker for guidance on procedures, and for rulings on any points of order.
+As the speaker is considered the guardian of parliamentary privileges, MPs look to them for guidance on procedures, and for rulings on any points of order.

-The Speaker is second in the line of succession for the office of President of Singapore.
-Should the President's office be vacant, and the chairman of the Council of Presidential Advisers is unable to take up the role, the Speaker will assume the duties of the President until a new President is elected.
-In terms of state protocol, the Speaker sits at the same level as the Chief Justice of Singapore.
+The speaker is second in the line of succession for the office of President of Singapore.
+In situations where the president's office is vacant, and the chairperson of the Council of Presidential Advisers is unable to take up the role, the speaker will assume the duties of the president until a new president is elected.
+In terms of state protocol, they sit at the same level as the chief justice of Singapore.

-The Speaker acts as Parliament's representative in its relations with other legislatures and outside bodies.
-The Speaker also welcomes visiting dignitaries, and represents Parliament at national events and during official visits abroad.
-The Speaker is overall in charge of the administration of Parliament and its Secretariat.
+The speaker acts as Parliament's representative in its relations with other legislatures and outside bodies.
+They also welcome visiting dignitaries, and represent Parliament at national events and during official visits abroad.
+Overall, they are in charge of the administration of Parliament and its Secretariat.

-The Speaker is one of the few public sector roles which allow its officeholder to automatically qualify as a candidate in the Singapore presidential elections.
+The speakership is one of the few public sector roles in Singapore which allow their officeholders to automatically qualify as candidates in presidential elections.